Key takeaways

 Cautions

 - Negotiated pricing — Novel but potentially confusing.
-Users don't know what they'll pay until the AI tells them.
+Users don't know what an upgrade will cost until the AI tells them.

-- Early stage — Despite strong funding, the platform is still evolving rapidly.
+- Early stage — Despite strong funding, the platform is still evolving rapidly; reviewers report occasional bugs and slow responses.

 - Limited regions — Not available everywhere; check supported-regions docs.